Let's describe one of the possible solutions.

 Choose a gray color for it.

-Hide it from the description of colors on the calendar.
+Hide it from the colors section on the calendar.

-Set up the work time - daily, full day.
+Set up the working time — a whole day repeating every day.

-You do not need to add rent intervals.
+You do not need to add any steps.

-The created rule for non-working time will be under the worker.
+The created rule for non-working time will lay under the working time rule.

-Daily rent we will calculate using a price option, and the hourly pricing component.
+We will calculate daily cost using a price option, and the hourly cost using a pricing component.

 The interval in our case is night.

-On the working rule it is necessary to set the price of the price option — 0.
+On the working rule, you need to set the price of the price option — 0.

-Now create a pricing component to calculate the hourly cost.
+Now add a pricing component to calculate the hourly cost.

-Name the parameter for the number of reserved tprice option units.
+Name the parameter for the number of reserved units.
 For example, BIKE.

 Let's say the hour's price is $100.

-$100 rubles multiplied by the number of hours and multiplied by the number of pieces.
+$100 multiplied by the number of hours and multiplied by the number of units.

-Turn off the price component on the gray rule of work.
+Turn off the pricing component on the gray rule.

 Now the hourly cost will be calculated only if booked during business hours.

-And the daily cost will be considered when gray intervals were booked.
+And the daily cost will be applied only when the gray intervals were booked.

-And now we'll also book the remaining 5 bicycles for 5 hours on the same days.
+Then book the remaining 5 shares for 5 hours on the same days.

-The calendar after booking will be as follows:
+The calendar after that will look like this:

-And here is a living example of all these settings.
-Try to book by yourself.
+And here is a live example of all these settings: